What To Do and Where To Begin: Frequently Asked Pet Travel Questions

 Which airline should I fly with?

-This is perhaps the most important decision you can make related to pet travel.
-It's key that you choose an airline that has established pet policies and solid safety measures in place to ensure that your pet is properly cared for, not left to sit on the tarmac, and respectfully transported overall.
-We have a short list of trusted airlines that include KLM, Lufthansa, Qantas and United, but check with us if you have any questions about this.
+- This is perhaps the most important decision you can make related to pet travel.
+It's key that you choose an airline with established pet policies and solid safety measures to ensure that your pet is properly cared for, not left to sit on the tarmac, and respectfully transported overall.
+We have a short list of trusted airlines, including KLM, Lufthansa, and Qantas, but check with us if you have any questions about this.

 How do I know my pet will be safe?

-This is probably the most common question requiring the most nuanced answer.
-Again, safety primarily depends on selecting trustworthy airlines and transport agents, but you can also do your best to prepare your pet physically by keeping them in good shape and properly hydrated, acclimating them to their travel crates, and setting a good example for them by remaining calm and upbeat in the days before the trip.
+- This is probably the most common question requiring the most nuanced answer.
+Again, safety primarily depends on selecting trustworthy airlines and transport agents.
+Still, you can also do your best to prepare your pet physically by keeping them in good shape and properly hydrated, acclimating them to their travel crates, and setting a good example by remaining calm and upbeat days before the trip.

-With so many moving parts it's impossible to guarantee a journey 100% free of hiccups, but by following these basic guidelines and consulting with your vet about any questions you have, you're putting your pet in the best position possible.
+- With so many moving parts, it's impossible to guarantee a journey 100% free of hiccups.
+Still, by following these basic guidelines and consulting with your vet about any questions, you're putting your pet in the best position possible.

 Why does it cost so much to ship a pet?

-We've addressed the question of pet moving costs in greater depth in the past, but essentially it comes down to the details.
-By the time you add up import permits, health certificates, customs clearance, delivery fees, plane tickets and a few other considerations, it simply isn't going to be a cheap endeavor.
+- We've addressed the question of pet moving costs in greater depth in the past, but essentially it comes down to the details.
+When you add import permits, health certificates, customs clearance, delivery fees, plane tickets, and a few other considerations, it simply isn't a cheap endeavor.
 Does it end up being worth it, though?
-Most pet owners would say "of course."
+Most pet owners would say, "of course."

 Should I move my pet at all?

-This is a tough one, and for certain people it's a question that must be asked.
-Relocations often make pet travel practically necessary and trips can be planned safely with the help of a professional, but there is no denying that air travel can be taxing for humans and for animals, and older pets or those in delicate health simply may not be up for it.
+- This is a tough one, and for certain people, it's a question that must be asked.
+Relocations often make pet travel practically necessary, and trips can be planned safely with the help of a professional.
+Still, there is no denying that air travel can tax humans and animals, and older pets or those in delicate health may not be up for it.

-Ultimately it is the safety of the pet that's the most important thing to consider, so often a conversation with your vet, your family, and your pet relocation specialist will help you figure this one out.
+Ultimately it is the safety of the pet that's the most important thing to consider, so often, a conversation with your vet, your family, and your pet relocation specialist will help you figure this out.